5 primary takeaways: Joe Biden is Democrats’ antidote

 Tuesday was a test of whether Biden could bounce back among another crucial Democratic group where he has lagged Sanders in the primary — Latinos.
 And he certainly did.

-Biden handily won Latinos in Florida, where they comprised about one-fifth of the Democratic primary vote.
+Biden handily won Latinos in Florida, where they comprised 16% of the Democratic primary vote.
 According to AP VoteCast, Biden won just over half of Cubans, a group where Sanders was believed especially weak due to his previous warm statements about Fidel Castro.
-But Biden did even better among Puerto Ricans, winning about two-thirds of a group which the Sanders campaign hoped would be their strongest segment of the Latino population in the state.
+But Biden did even better among Puerto Ricans, winning about 60% of a group which the Sanders campaign hoped would be their strongest segment of the Latino population in the state.

-Sanders has racked up his biggest margins among Latinos in California and Texas, states with predominantly Mexican-American populations.
-But in Illinois, home to many Mexican-Americans, Latino voters were about split evenly between the two candidates.
-The outcome was similar in border state Arizona, according to AP VoteCast.
+Sanders has racked up his biggest margins among Latinos in California and Texas, states with predominantly Mexican American populations.
+But in Illinois, home to many Mexican Americans, the two men were competitive among Latino voters, with Sanders holding a slight advantage.
+They also split about evenly between the two candidates in border state Arizona, according to AP VoteCast.

 Resentment has lingered among some Democratic Latinos over the Obama administration’s high rate of deportations, and it was unclear whether Biden could rally the demographic in November.
 Tuesday’s results show he still has a solid chance of doing so.